Reading Time: 6 min read

 80/TCP - HTTP

-Section titled “80/TCP - HTTP”Apart from the login form, there is no mention of any framework serving the login process
+Section titled “80/TCP - HTTP”Apart from the login form, there is no mention of any framework serving the login process.
+I checked the page source and found nothing.

 Section titled “Foothold”We are finally rerouted to the website after successfully injecting our payload: